Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Verify that the washing device contains the specified number of jets and that the contractor operates it as the specifications require.

-- Ensure the contractor performs California Test 541, “Flow of Grout Mixtures (Flow Cone Method),” to ensure that the efflux time is within the required range during grouting operations.
+- Make sure the contractor performs California Test 541, “Flow of Grout Mixtures (Flow Cone Method),” to check that the efflux time is within the required range during grouting operations.

-- Ensure the contractor performs California Test 551, “Determining Suitability of Materials for Overlayment and Repair of Portland Cement Concrete Pavements and Structures,” as specified.
+- Make sure the contractor performs California Test 551, “Determining Suitability of Materials for Overlayment and Repair of Portland Cement Concrete Pavements and Structures,” as specified.

 - Monitor the slab for movement during subsealing.